Final Exam

 Great!
 You made it to the final exam, where you will apply all the knowledge you have gained throughout the course.

-of our Application in Production, which has a little special feature.
+You should have running v3 of our Application in Production, which has a little special feature.
 It is using a Feature Flag to enable a new functionality.

 For Feature Flagging we are using OpenFeature and it's Evaluation Engine FlagD.